Postgres is the gift of timesuck. It’s a great database, especially for spatial data. However, without insider knowledge, simple tasks eat time.

 Latest example: pg_upgrade.
 It shrinks upgrade complexity–if it works!
 For Windows users, the documentation has useless and incomplete steps.

 Here’s a better procedure.
 I used it for upgrades on Windows.
-I assume you only have the old version installed and you’re using the default x64 install location of C:\Program Files\PostgreSQL.
+It assumes you only have the old version installed and you’re using the default x64 install location of C:\Program Files\PostgreSQL.
 The steps:

 - Install the newer Postgres with the Windows installer.
-Don’t let it use TCP port 5432 yet; that’s used by your current Postgres install.
-The installer saw this and recommended 5433.
+Don’t let it use TCP port 5432 yet; that’s used by your current Postgres instance.
+The installer should see this and recommended 5433.
 Add needed extensions with the Application Stack Builder.
 If you use PostGIS, don’t install the sample database.
-Do nothing else with the new install.
+Do nothing else with the new instance.